particle-iot/docs/src/content/reference/device-os/firmware.md

 It does this by running the application loop and the system loop on separate threads, so they execute in parallel rather than sequentially.

-While you must opt into using system thread, its use is recommended for all applications.
+Its use is recommended for all applications.

 ```
 // EXAMPLE USAGE
 SYSTEM_THREAD(ENABLED);
 ```

+With Device OS {{systemThreadRequired}} and later, system thread is enabled by default.
+In a later version of Device OS, non-threaded mode will be removed entirely.

 ### System threading behavior